 Applied Behavioral Analysis (ABA) services

-Our Applied Behavioral Analysis (ABA) Program, is overseen by the Principal, Dr. Christopher Hoye, who has years of experience and studied extensively the ABA program at Florida Institute of Technology.
+Our Applied Behavioral Analysis (ABA) Program, is overseen by the Principal, Kevin Jones.
 The program is an approach to assist instructional staff with behavior modification strategies for those students who would benefit from this type of intensive intervention.
-Dr. Hoye engages in classroom observations, behavioral review with teachers, and family conferences.
+At The Gateway School we engage in classroom observations, behavioral review with teachers, and family conferences.
 He works collaboratively with staff to develop, implement, monitor and update individual behavior plans to help each student succeed to their potential.
 Consistency and teamwork is the cornerstone of this program to help students understand social expectations and the positive interpersonal rewards associated with appropriately learning to manage their behaviors.

 Gateway School’s methodologies are to reduce problem behavior and increase socially significant skills is Applied Behavioral Analysis (ABA).
 This Program provides a variety of services that include direct instruction and behavior reduction programs.
 The principals of ABA are used to organize the delivery of services to our students.
 Based on school and parental input, student assessment, and direct observation, skill deficits are identified and programs are developed.

 Many of the Gateway School instructional staff has been educated in the principles and strategies of ABA.
 These strategies and interventions focus on objectively defined behaviors of social value; they attempt to discover the function of problem behaviors within the school and community environment; and they enable staff to intervene to improve the behaviors under study, while demonstrating a reliable relationship between their interventions and behavioral improvements.

 Behavior Therapy Services may include:

 - Functional behavioral assessments

 - Collaboration with instructional staff and related service professionals